MUSIC GENRE ∙ Folk ∙ Rock ∙ RnB SOUL ∙ Rap ∙ Pop Hits ∙ World music ∙

 BLUES

-∙ 1961 ∙ I pity the fool (Bobby "Blue" Bland) ∙ 1962 ∙ Don't Lie To Me (I get evil) (Albert King) ∙ Weak brain and a narrow mind (Willie Johnson) ∙ Another night to cry (Lonnie Johnson) ∙ 1963 ∙ How blue can you get?
+∙ 1961 ∙ I pity the fool (Bobby "Blue" Bland) ∙ 1962 ∙ Don't lie to me (I get evil) (Albert King) ∙ Weak brain and a narrow mind (Willie Johnson) ∙ Another night to cry (Lonnie Johnson) ∙ 1963 ∙ How blue can you get?
 (B.B.
 King) ∙ 1964 ∙ Devil with a blue dress on (Shorty Long) ∙ 1965 ∙ Baby scratch my back (Slim Harpo) ∙ Death letter blues (Son House) ∙ Killing floor (Howlin' Wolf) ∙ You gotta move (Mississippi Fred McDowell) ∙ 1967 ∙ Ball of chain (ver.
 1970) (Big Mama Thornton) ∙ 1969 ∙ Earl's boogie woogie (Earl Hooker) ∙

 Reference : American folk-blues festivals 1963-1966 (60 minutes)